Sush1090/CarnotCycles.jl/README.md

 [![Build Status](https://github.com/Sush1090/CoolPropCycles.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/Sush1090/CoolPropCycles.jl/actions/workflows/CI.yml?query=branch%3Amain)

-This package combines [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl) "Acausal Modeling" with [CoolProp.jl](https://github.com/CoolProp/CoolProp.jl) to model thermodynamic cycles:
+This package combines [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl) "Acausal Modeling" with [CoolProp.jl](https://github.com/CoolProp/CoolProp.jl) and [Clapyeron.jl](https://github.com/ClapeyronThermo/Clapeyron.jl) to model thermodynamic cycles:

 1. Organic Rakine Cycle
 2. Vapour Compression Cycle
 3. Brayton Cycle

 It is for steady state calculations, hence the evaporators and compressors are modeled using energy conservation.
 The principle is state-point manipulations.
-The system works better for **subcritical cycle** parameters.
 One can also make custom cycles based on different processes.

 It is extendible as users can add their own component in the following manner